dodie/scott/readme.md

 For a quick demo check out and ```mvn install``` one of these example projects, as they not only contain the required setup configuration (see the ```pom.xml``` files), but a bunch of failing tests for the show.

+For alternative ways of using Scott, see [this](https://github.com/dodie/scott/blob/master/docs/usage.md) guide.

 Features
 --------